meant-ion/TuringMod/README.md

 	- !suggestion: gets a viewer's suggestion on what should be added to the bot/improved upon and writes it to file to be read and considered later on, probably after stream.

+	= !suggestionlist: gets a comma separated list of all suggestions made to improve the bot and posts them in chat

 	- !followage: returns the amount of time that a user has been following the stream.
 Currently says it in the chatroom, not whispers.
 				  Would need to have the bot verified as a bot on Twitch to do so.
 				  * Verification currently in progress

-	- !lurk: sets a user as a "lurker" where they will be gone for a bit.
+	- !lurk: sets a user as a "lurker" where they will be gone for a bit along with holding a messgae for why they were lurking.
 Complementary with !unlurk

 	- !unlurk: removes a user from the list of lurkers and returns the time they were "lurking" to the chatroom.
 Complementary to !lurk